Why Is My Poop Black? Top 10 Causes (& What To Do)

 Imagem ilustrativa número 1

-What causes black stools?
+What causes black poop?

 1. High iron intake

-Diets that are high in iron and contain plentiful amounts of beans, red meat or beets may result in darker stools.
+Diets that are high in iron and contain plentiful amounts of beans, red meat or beets may result in black poop.
 When foods with high iron contents are consumed, the intestine may not be able to absorb all the iron into the body, and eliminates excesses in the stool.
 Iron will often give the stool a black color.
 Check-out which iron-rich foods may be causing darker stools.

 What to do: There is no need to consume an exaggerated amount of iron every day unless medically indicated.
 Reduce your iron intake and monitor your stool color, as it should return to its normal, lighter color within a few days.